 Logistics Before You Arrive

-Where it is: Amstelstraat, near Rembrandtplein.
+Where: Amstelstraat, near Rembrandtplein.
 Central location, 6 minutes’ walk from the Rijksmuseum tram stop.

 Photography

-AMAZE vs. Fabrique des Lumières
+AMAZE vs Fabrique des Lumières

-Time commitment: AMAZE is slightly longer (most people 75-90 min vs 60-75 min at Fabrique des Lumières).
+Time: AMAZE slightly longer (75-90 min vs 60-75 min at Fabrique).

-Price: AMAZE is €22, Fabrique is €18.50.
-Not a huge differentiator.
+Price: AMAZE €22; Fabrique €18.50.
+Not a major differentiator.

-AMAZE vs. WONDR
+AMAZE vs WONDR

-Ages 4-12: WONDR is clearly better.
+Ages 4-12: WONDR clearly better.

 Ages 13-17: either works; teens often prefer AMAZE for the night-out feel.